TritonDataCenter/sdc-docker/docs/api/commands/login.md

 The SDC Docker implementation does not support third-party registries at this time.
 Follow [DOCKER-380](https://smartos.org/bugview/DOCKER-380) for progress updates.

 Self-hosted private repos that use self-signed certificates are not supported.
 Follow [DOCKER-382](https://smartos.org/bugview/DOCKER-382) for progress updates.
-See also [repos](../features/repos.md).
+See also [Private repositories](../features/repos.md).

 Please contact Joyent support or file a ticket if you discover any additional divergence.